Alliance for Heart Failure: Organisation

-The co-chairs are Louise Clayton (British Heart Failure Nurses Forum and British Society for Heart Failure) and Joel Rose from Cardiomyopathy UK.
+The co-chairs are Preeti Minhas from Bupa and Katharine McIntosh from Cardiomyopathy UK.
 They have a 12-month tenure.
 Day-to-day decisions are made by a steering committee.

-The Alliance for Heart Failure is supported and funded by AstraZeneca UK, Abbott Laboratories, Boehringer Ingelheim Limited, Medtronic Limited, Novartis Pharmaceuticals UK Ltd, and Roche Diagnostics Ltd. Funders are not responsible for any of the materials produced by the Alliance for Heart Failure, which are created independently by the Alliance's Secretariat.
+The Alliance for Heart Failure is supported and funded by AstraZeneca UK, Boehringer Ingelheim Limited, Medtronic Limited, Novartis Pharmaceuticals UK Ltd, and Roche Diagnostics Ltd. Funders are not responsible for any of the materials produced by the Alliance for Heart Failure, which are created independently by the Alliance's Secretariat.

+Call To Action: Transforming heart failure care in the primary setting

+In 2025, its 10th anniversary year, the Alliance will publish a report on heart failure in primary care, which will set out the risks of late diagnosis and the unrealised potential of primary care in earlier detection and community-based management.

+The report will focus on two areas: detection and diagnosis, and the management of heart failure by primary care networks.
+It will draw on case studies, pilot projects, and the Alliance's recent research into access to NT-proBNP testing in Community Diagnostic Centres.

 Heart Failure: A call to action

 Heart Failure: A call to action was published on 22 February 2021.
 The report evaluates the progress made since the 2016 All Party Parliamentary Group ‘Focus on Heart Failure’ report and makes ten new recommendations to improve heart failure care and patient outcomes.